-HBR shares leading edge content for executives and business owners alike – spanning a wide range from business guidance to personal development.
-A lot of articles are written by university faculty and industry practitioners, and are often accompanied by data and research.
+HBR business and career blog shares leading-edge content for executives and business owners alike – spanning a wide range from business guidance to personal development.
+A lot of articles are written by university faculty and industry practitioners and are often accompanied by data and research.

 The Small Biz Club offers articles, some from industry heavy-hitters, in what they call “insightful thinking on important business questions from industry leaders, veteran business owners, and fellow entrepreneurs.”